EDUCBA Logo

 Long Strangle

-If the market is close to or within the A-B range and stagnating and explodes, either way, money can be made.
-But if the market remains in a stagnant position, cut your losses using this strategy.
-Even if implied volatility is expected to rise, this is a good strategy to use.
+If the market is close to or within the A-B range and stagnates and explodes, money can be made either way.
+But if the market remains stagnant, cut your losses using this strategy.
+Even if you expect implied volatility to rise, this strategy remains a good choice.

 Strategy #19: Short Strangle